ktaliaferro/gps-viewer/README.md

     ![screenshot](images/step_01.png)

 2. Select a log file from the index.
-For large log files, it is recommended to set the accuracy to 1/10.
-This will plot every 10th point and make the sticks more responsive in step 4 below.

     ![screenshot](images/step_02.png)

-3. Select fields to plot, a map to plot on, and the plot style.
+3. Select fields to plot, a map to plot on, and the granularity.
 Fields with data that doesn't change over time are excluded.
+For large log files, it is recommended to use a low granularity.
+This will plot fewer data points and make the sticks more responsive in step 4 below.

     ![screenshot](images/step_03.png)